rodekruis/xls-import/README.md

 ## With post.py

-post.py will post tempfiles/*.xml to kc.kc.humanitarianresponse.info:
+post.py will post tempfiles/*.xml to kc.humanitarianresponse.info:

 Before you run post.py:
 - Check (and double-check) to see if a ~/.netrc file already exists.
 If not, create it.